 As a coffee company, why spend so much money on brand spanking new equipment and use old beans?
 Logically, it makes zero sense.
 Little trip for all coffee drinkers, if a bag of coffee doesn’t have a roast date anywhere on the bag, the likelihood is that it’s usually older beans than you’d have thought, or even liked.

-When packing your coffee, ensuring your beans are a fresh is vital.
-Ideally your beans should be packed 3-14 days after roasting, provided they are stored correctly.
+When packing your coffee, ensuring your beans are fresh is vital.
+Ideally, your beans should be packed 3-14 days after roasting, provided they are stored correctly.

 3. Always use a Scayl

 Nearly 100% of issues home baristas face is with eyeballing dosage and output, then just making adjustments.
 When you’re starting up, you need to ensure to use an accurate scale.
 Why?
-If your scale is off, incorrect product output meaning that you’re virtually losing profit.
+If your scale is off, incorrect product output means that you’re virtually losing profit.
 Something no business owner wants.
-Say for example 20 grams of your coffee grinds to make 30 grams of express mix, if you’re off by 2grams that’s 10%.
+Say for example 20 grams of your coffee grinds to make 30 grams of the express mix, if you’re off by 2 grams that’s 10%.
 Check out this range of coffee sealing and packing machines.

 4. Resist the tamper temptation

-How can tampering coffee affect the overall flavour of your expresso grind?
+How can tampering with coffee affect the overall flavour of your espresso grind?

 The best way to tamper your expresso grind is to use a twisting motion when pushing downwards, continuing that motion as you come out.
 Using this method will continue to compact the coffee, even whilst you lift the tamper off the surface.
-The issue comes when you tamper your expresso grind to hard, it causes over extraction from the grind and can cause repetitive strain issues for your wrist.
+The issue comes when you tamper your expresso grind too hard, it causes over-extraction from the grind and can cause repetitive strain issues for your wrist.

 5. Check your water hardness